Hormones and performance

 11. How to raise testosterone naturally (what actually works)

-Before considering TRT, these interventions have genuine clinical evidence behind them.
-They're listed in order of effect size, and our full guide on how to raise testosterone naturally covers each in depth, including the role of zinc when your levels are low.
-For the diet specifics, see our guide to foods that increase testosterone.
+Before TRT, these moves have real evidence, by effect size.
+Our full guide on how to raise testosterone naturally covers each in depth, including the role of zinc.
+For diet, see our guide to foods that increase testosterone.

 Frequently asked questions